Video Game Design and Development

 Can I Learn VFX At Home?

 Yes, definitely.
 It depends on the person and their proficiency level, but you have to start somewhere.
-It is recommended that you can find yourself a school or institution where you can learn the basics of visual effects, but there’s no concrete rule saying you have to.
+It is recommended that you find yourself a school or institution where you can learn the basics of visual effects, but there’s no concrete rule saying you have to.

 If you feel comfortable enough, go ahead and start experimenting with some free VFX software at home.

-The Top VFX Software Used In Movies
+VFX Software Used In Movies

 Some of the biggest movie studios use programs like Autodesk Maya and even Adobe Photoshop.
 They also use Nuke and ZBrush for other aspects of visual effects.

-Ranking The Best VFX Software
+VFX Software Snapshot

 Primarily, we wanted to look at how effective the visual effects software was at what it did, while also having a reasonable price.
 Is it user-friendly?
 Does it have a good community?
 All of these things were considered in our rankings.

-VFX Software (List)
+VFX Software

 Autodesk Maya